angelleye/paypal-php-library/README.md

 	* Etc.

 - When you run the file you will get a $PayPalResult array that consists of all the response parameters from PayPal, original request parameters sent to PayPal, and raw request/response info for troubleshooting.
-    * You may refer to the [PayPal API Reference Guide](https://developer.paypal.com/webapps/developer/docs/classic/api/) for details about what response parameters you can expect to get back from any successful API request.
+    * You may refer to the [PayPal Developer Documentation](https://developer.paypal.com/docs/) for details about what response parameters you can expect to get back from any successful API request.
         + Example: When working with RefundTransaction, I can see that PayPal will return a REFUNDTRANSACTIONID, FEEREFUNDAMT, etc. As such, I know that those values will be included in $PayPalResult['REFUNDTRANSACTIONID'] and $PayPalResult['FEEREFUNDAMT'] respectively.

 - If errors occur they will be available in $PayPalResult['ERRORS']